chimpMan/POISED_SQL/README.md

     If the project is not fully paid for, the customer is charged with an invoice that shows their name, project name and all their contact info together with the balance.

+# TECHNOLOGIES
+1. Java
+2. JavaDoc
+3. JDBC connector
+4. Eclipse
+5. VSCode

+# SETUP
+    Open up a workspace in Eclipse or in VSCode and import all the src files and press run.